cariad/rolumns/docs/source/cook-book/udfs.rst

 This code is similar to :doc:`the Flat Table example <flat>`, but note:

-1. An :class:`groups.ByUserDefinedFields` instance is created and the user-defined fields are appended.
+1. A :class:`groups.ByUserDefinedFields` instance is created and the user-defined fields are appended.
 Just like with columns, the first argument is the name and the second is the path to the data.
-2. The :class:`groups.ByUserDefinedFields` instance is set as the root column set's group.
+2. The :class:`groups.ByUserDefinedFields` instance is set as the column set's group.
 3. Two *Property* and *Value* columns are added to include the field names and values in the render.
 The names can be anything you want, but the paths must be the :py:attr:`groups.ByUserDefinedFields.NAME` and :py:attr:`groups.ByUserDefinedFields.VALUE` tokens.

 .. testcode::